origamitower/purr/README.md

 - Full IDE support in at least VSCode through a language server;

 Check the [ROADMAP](./notes/roadmap.md) for the current status of this project.

+Check the [Language Features](./notes/features.md) for current and planned features.